 And unless you’re experiencing severe spontaneous irrational bouts of compulsive nervousness and/or panic attacks, odds are your anxiety pertains to the latter form of anxiety: The 8 Mile Anxiety–as I like to call it.

 It’s a rational form of anxiety: You’re about to take a seemingly life-affecting test.
 You’ve strangely been invited to a party full of real people.
 You’re a white rapper trying to figure out what the hell you’re going to rap about moments before taking the stage at a shady underground venue.

 Naturally, in all of these cases, you’re going to feel at least a little stressed.

-Sometimes you feel anxious & stressed for seemingly no reason, but after a few minutes of meditative self-reflection you find that reason.
-On the other hand, avoiding that self-reflection threatens to build & build the anxiety, leading to poor performance or avoidance of performing altogether, spiking more & more anxiety down the road.
+Sometimes you feel anxious and stressed for seemingly no reason, but after a few minutes of meditative self-reflection you find that reason.
+On the other hand, avoiding that self-reflection threatens to build and build the anxiety, leading to poor performance or avoidance of performing altogether, spiking more and more anxiety down the road.

-Anxiety left unchecked may create a vicious downward spiral of negative psychological-behavioral causes-&-effects.
+Anxiety left unchecked may create a vicious downward spiral of negative psychological-behavioral causes-and-effects.

-Now, when I describe 8 Mile Anxiety as “debilitating” in this sense, I don’t mean to conflate it with the aforementioned clinical anxiety: the state of stress & panic that is truly spontaneous & irrational, spurned by various pathological factors.
+Now, when I describe 8 Mile Anxiety as “debilitating” in this sense, I don’t mean to conflate it with the aforementioned clinical anxiety: the state of stress and panic that is truly spontaneous and irrational, spurned by various pathological factors.

 GABA Deficiency in the Brain